postgrespro/testgres/README.md

 pip install testgres
 ```

 We encourage you to use `virtualenv` for your testing environment.
-Both Python 2.7 and 3.3+ are supported.

 ## Usage